All Episodes

 That is my humble opinion.

-Now, given the gravity and complexity of this unfolding story, NBC News, NBC News Now and MSDNC have remained enrolling breaking news coverage since Saturday evening.
+Now, given the gravity and complexity of this unfolding story, NBC News, NBC News Now, and MSDNC have remained in rolling breaking news coverage since Saturday evening.

-A spokesperson for MBC Universal Newsgroup told fake news CNN as we continue to cover the story into the week the networks will continue to cross simulcast alternating between MBC News, MBC News Now and MSDNC Reports.
+A spokesperson for NBC Universal News Group told fake news CNN as we continue to cover this story into the week.

 So there is one news feed covering this developing situation.

-So you basically is an admission here is this not a tacit admission that they don't think that Joe and Mika can control themselves.
+Is this not a tacit admission that they don't think that Joe and Mika can control themselves?

 Things have been getting very tense on that show.